-The Proposal must be printed on either $8\frac{1}{2}$ " x 11" or $8\frac{1}{2}$ " x 14" paper.
-The Proposal will be evaluated on the basis of its content, not length.
+The Proposal must be printed on 81⁄2" x 11" paper.
+Pages should be numbered.
+The Proposal will be evaluated on the basis of its content, not length and should be limited to no more than fifteen (15) pages, exclusive of the Transmittal Letter and the Appendices listed below.
 BPCA reserves the right to disqualify Proposals that fail to comply with any of these instructions.